liangzhaolz/teaching/index.md

 ## Teaching

-### Graduate Teaching Assistantship
-01/2022 – present

-*Intermediate Phonetics and Phonology* (Module convener: Dr. Eleanor Chodroff)

-- GTA at the University of York in the Department of Language and Linguistic Science
-- Involved in leading lab practical sessions and marking
+As a Graduate Teaching Assistant in the Department of Language and Linguistic Science at University of York, I have been teaching seminars and lab practical sessions for undergraduate modules including:

-10/2021 – 06/2022

-*Introduction to Phonetics and Phonology* (Module convener: Dr. George Bailey)
+#### Introduction to Phonetics and Phonology (2020/10 -)

-- GTA at the University of York in the Department of Language and Linguistic Science
-- Involved in leading seminars and marking

-10/2020 – 06/2021

-*Introduction to Phonetics and Phonology* (Module convener: Dr. George Bailey)
+  - Module convener: Dr. George Bailey

-- GTA at the University of York in the Department of Language and Linguistic Science
-- Involved in leading seminars and marking

-### Employment
-2018 – 2019

-*Fundamentals in Linguistics* (as instructor)

-*Survive interview in English* (as instructor)

- - Full-time employment as curriculum developer at Offcn Education & Technology Co.,Ltd (Beijing Headquarter)

-2016 – 2017

-*Reading and Writing in Academic IELTS* (as instructor and group leader)
+#### Intermediate Phonetics and Phonology (2022/01 -)
+  - Module convener: Dr. Eleanor Chodroff

+During my time in Offcn Education & Technology, I taught courses designed to help undergraduate students to prepare for the National Entrance Exam for Graduate School:

+#### Foundamentals in Linguistics (2018)
+#### Survive interviews for Graduate School (2019)

-- Employment as IELTS tutor at the Global IELTS
+I also worked as a part-time IELTS tutor at Global IELTS (China):

-### Undergraduate Teaching Assistantship
-2016 summer
-Lab assistant at the Hebei University of Architecture, Department of English Language Involved in lab workshop organizing and report drafting

-2014 – 2016
+#### Reading and Writing in Academic IELTS (2016 - 2017)

+Further back to my undergraduate period, I served as

+#### Class tutor (2014 - 2016)
 Undergraduate tutor for English major in Jiangnan University

-2014 summer
+#### TA in summer school (2014 - 2015)
 Teaching assistant in the Conversational English Summer School held by Honors School, Jiangnan University